msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 * Many, if not most, credit card reward programs disappear
 * Annual or monthly fees start to apply to more cards
-* Smaller and more specialized banks take over a great share of the credit card market
+* Smaller and more specialized banks take over a greater share of the credit card market

 ## Credit cards are weird.